 Over the past 21 years, Kung Pao has raised 10’s of 1000’s of dollars and awareness for different organizations.
 In keeping with the Jewish

 tradition of tzedakah (charity, in Hebrew – tied in with a sense of duty and social responsibility), each year Kung Pao donates partial proceeds to organizations and causes we believe in.
-See below for past Kung Pao beneficiaries.
+See below for this year’s and past Kung Pao beneficiaries.

-This year we have chosen two local direct services organizations to
+This year we have chosen these two local direct services organizations to support:

 Jewish Family & Children’s Services (JFCS) Food Programs